dolphindb/api-javascript/README.md

 )
 ```

+##### NULL object in the form of scalar

-##### NULL object in the form of scalar, the value corresponding to DdbObj is null in JavaScript
+For the NULL object in the form of scalar, the value corresponding to DdbObj is null in JavaScript：

 ```ts
 ;(await ddb.eval('double()')).value === null